aigerabae/pku_variants/main.md

   12   12:102917009    A    G         0.35       0.2143         20         28
   12   12:102917201    G    T          0.2       0.1071         20         28

+ plink2 --bfile test5 --keep-if PHENO1==2 --make-bed --out mydata_casesonly
+ plink2 --bfile test5 --keep-if PHENO1==1 --make-bed --out mydata_controlssonly

+plink --bfile mydata_casesonly --recode vcf --out cases plink --bfile mydata_controlssonly --recode vcf --out controls

+Samples 2 and 8 (/10) don't have any of the mutations of the ones most exclusive to cases (the first block in SNPs by MAFs)' the rest have 1-4 of them present (/8)

 #### Source
 Follows a tutorial from https://www.protocols.io/view/a-standard-pipeline-for-processing-short-read-sequ-c6ygzftw.pdf